If you're thinking about Astronomer Cloud, you might have a few questions on your mind. Here are a few FAQ's that might help.

 - Scheduler/Webserver/Worker logs coming soon on v0.8 to Astronomer's UI

-Access to deployment-level monitoring via Grafana is unfortunately an Enterprise-only feature at the moment since all Cloud deployments live within our wider Astronomer owned cluster, but we're actively working to increase exposure to deployment stats for Cloud.
+Access to deployment-level monitoring via Grafana is unfortunately an Enterprise-only feature at the moment since all Cloud deployments live within our wider Astronomer-hosted cluster, but we're actively working to increase exposure to deployment stats for Cloud.
 Stay peeled.

 What Airflow Executors do you currently support?